Native Vs. Hybrid App Development? It’S Complicated

 In this write-up, we’ll outline the major pros and cons of both approaches to help you decide which one is best for your mobile app development efforts.
 Let’s get started!

-What is a native app
+What is native mobile app development?

 A native app is a type of mobile application that is developed specifically for a particular operating system, such as iOS or Android.